carmenmatei/projectitfactory/README.md

 **Project Roles/Needs**

-1 leader developer
+- 1 leader developer
-1 senior developer
+- 1 senior developer
-3 mid/junior developers
+- 3 mid/junior developers
-1 QA leader
+- 1 QA leader
-1 senior QA
+- 1 senior QA
-3 mid/junior QA
+- 3 mid/junior QA
-1 project manager
+- 1 project manager

 The project must be complete in 10 months.

 **Entry criteria**
+In order for the feature to enter testing phase it needs to be at leasts 90% development done.
+Smoke tests from the dev team must be 100% passed.

 **Exit criteria**
+All test cases must be executed.
+All issues must be submitted.
+Follow up with the dev team/team leaders must be done.

 **Risks**
 The time needed in order to complete the project is not enough.